How does a restaurant make it onto the list of Latin America’s 50 Best Restaurants, sponsored by S.Pellegrino & Acqua Panna?

 Is the Academy voting system for Latin America’s 50 Best Restaurants the same as the Academy voting system for The World’s 50 Best Restaurants and Asia’s 50 Best Restaurants?

 The panel is made up of food writers and critics, chefs, restaurateurs and well-travelled gourmets.
 At least 30% of the panel changes each year.
-Each panellist has seven votes.
-Of the seven votes, at least three must be used to recognise restaurants outside of their home country.
+Each panellist has ten votes.
+Of the ten votes, at least four must be used to recognise restaurants outside of their home country.

 How are Latin America’s Academy panels assembled?